jwbuurlage/category-theory-programmers/doc/slides_week7.md

 ```
 - `a -> State s b`: a function that **uses and/or manipulates a state**.

-In this examples, the _contexts_ are
+In these examples, the _contexts_ are

 - `Maybe`: failure that gets propagated
 - `[]`: arbitrary number of results that are gathered